1jss/C9-lang/README.md

 function(value);
 ```

-- Function pointers are discouraged.
+- Function pointers are allowed but discouraged.
 Typedef them if used.

 ```C
 // Discouraged